-- A. Before trial, counsel must provide the Court courtesy copies of any deposition to be used at trial. - B. Deposition page/line designations must be filed and submitted in accordance with the deadlines set forth in the Trial Preparation Order, i.e., one week before Docket Call. - C. File and serve deposition counter-designations and objections to deposition designations by 5:00 p.m. on the Wednesday before Docket Call.
+A. Before trial, counsel must provide the Court courtesy copies of any deposition to be used at trial.

+- B. Deposition page/line designations must be filed and submitted in accordance with the deadlines set forth in the Trial Preparation Order. - C. File and serve deposition counter-designations and objections to deposition designations by 5:00 p.m. on the Wednesday before Docket Call.
 Present any objections to which the Parties cannot agree to the judge prior to commencement of voir dire examination. - D. Questions may be repeated as necessary to lay foundation on cross-examination.